Labor Day clothes sales | CNN Underscored

 Macy’s

-Iconic department store Macy’s is, as usual, going big for Labor Day: In fact, the sale’s already started.
-You’ll be able to save anywhere between 35% and 60% on a ton of clothing for men, women, and kids from now through September 7 — plus an extra 20% off select items.
-We’ve already spotted one of Columbia’s much-loved Benton Springs Fleece Vest in a soft blush for $34.99 instead of $45.
+Iconic department store Macy’s is, as usual, going big for Labor Day.
+In fact, the sale’s already started.
+You’ll be able to save anywhere between 35% and 60% on a ton of clothing for men, women and kids from now through September 7, plus an extra 20% off select items.
+We’ve already spotted one of Columbia’s much-loved Benton Springs Fleece Vests in a soft blush for $34.99 instead of $45.

-There’s plenty of bonus deals and perks in store for shoppers, too: Think 40% off Levi’s denim and kids line, 30% off women’s coats, and 25% off JM Collection.
+There are plenty of bonus deals and perks in store for shoppers too — think 40% off Levi’s denim and kids’ line, 30% off women’s coats and 25% off JM Collection.

 Modcloth